qbicsoftware-archive/portlet-template/README.md

 The values shown between brackets are the defaults.
 To use the default value (as Homer did here for `version`), simply press `ENTER` without entering any other text.
 Default values are provided in the `cookiecutter.json` file.

 Without getting too much into details, cookiecutter will generate a folder which you can immediately use for portlet development.
-References to cookiecutter variables (e.g., ``{{ cookiecutter.version }}`` will be properly substituted.
+References to cookiecutter variables (e.g., ``{{ cookiecutter.version }}``) will be properly substituted.
 The name of the generated folder is determined by the value of the ``{{ cookiecutter.portlet_id }}`` variable (i.e., ``donut-portlet`` in our example).
 This will be generated on the same folder on which you executed the ``cookiecutter`` command.

-You should see a folder structure similar to:
+Cookiecutter will create a folder folder with the following structure and contents:

 ```
 donut-portlet/